 Xtract software comprises six modules – Test, Prescribe, Mix, Outsource, Inject, Comply.
 The Prescribe module, described here, is the second of six modules.
-This module contains a customizable algorithm which aids the provider in analysis of test results and formulation of patient allergy serums.
+This module contains a customizable algorithm that applies previously input provider preferences and treatment parameters to test results to identify a formulation of patient allergy serums that adheres to the provider’s prescribing preferences.
 There can be multiple prescription profiles available to select if providers in the same clinic prepare vials differently, or if providers practice SLIT in addition to SCIT.

 Xtract is a software program specifically designed to organize patient care for allergy patients, from diagnosis and initial testing through successful completion of treatment.
 It is a cloud-based platform accessible via any network-connected device.

 Ensures that all positive skin test results are added to Rx

 Physician preferences are applied to results documented in the Test module to create a suggested patient-specific allergy serum order.
 The algorithm deployed for the Prescribe module is based on preferences and prescription parameters input by the provider at first use.
 All parameters including the number of vials/dilutions, vial size, dose of each antigen, and diluent utilized can be adjusted prior to submitting each order